-Right after my initial permabulking period ended, I jumped on the bodybuilding train which I previously used to detest.
+Right after my permabulking period, I jumped on the bodybuilding train which I had previously ridiculed consistently.
 You have to remember that I am a child of the functional training community.
-I was thought that high reps are for morons, low-life losers and little bitches afraid to push the limits and train like real men.
+They told me that high reps are for morons and little bitches afraid to train like real men.

-Somehow I got introduced to Dorian Yates’s HIT training.
+The Internet introduced me to Dorian Yates’s HIT training.
 It was meant to be controversial and the definition of h-a-r-d-c-o-r-e muscle construction.
-I watched videos of Dorian explaining how muscle training is supposed to be done.
-I copied the entire leg and back routines from his legendary training video Blood & Guts.
-I considered myself very lucky for having access to one of those pullover machines in the gym since Dorian’s back program required it.
+I watched videos of Dorian explaining how real training is done.
+I copied the leg and back routines from his legendary training video Blood & Guts.
+I considered myself very lucky for having access to a pullover machine since Dorian’s back program requires it.

 I even made the lower body routine a little harder by doing front squats for 3 sets of 3 reps prior to the machine exercises.
-My leg workout was: leg extensions, front squats, leg press, hack squat, leg curls, Romanian deadlifts.
+My leg workout consisted of leg extensions, front squats, leg press, hack squats, leg curls and Romanian deadlifts.
 All exercises were done in that order.
-The goal was to pre-exhaust the quadriceps and hamstrings and make them the weak links during the rest of the compound movements.
+The goal was to pre-exhaust the quadriceps and hamstrings prior to compound movements.

-My training sessions used to include a number of exercises that my wannabe powerlifter self was new to.
-I thought enormous muscles were just around the corner because my overall work was insane, despite doing only 1-2 working sets.
+My training sessions used to include a number of exercises that my wannabe a powerlifter self was new to.
+I thought that enormous muscles were just around the corner because my overall work volume was insane despite doing only 1-2 work sets per movement.

 Every set was done to failure, except exercises with barbells like the decline bench press.
-I hated every minute of this training.
+I hated training this way.
 The hardest thing for me was the mental part.
-When you begin every set knowing that you have to go to absolute muscular failure, it gets hard.
+Knowing that you have to reach absolute muscular failure is not fun.
 To be fair, it’s all in your head.
-The body can handle the work.
-It’s not that difficult to reach muscular failure.
-What’s hard is constantly thinking that you must do it.
-Let me explain a little more.
+The body can handle the work, but when you are forced to do it every time, the CNS starts to revolt.

-When I was dieting this year, I used to say to myself: “This sucks.
+When I was dieting this year, I used to say to myself “This sucks.
 I hate diets.
 Can’t wait for it to be over.”
-By the time the diet was completed, I have already built strong eating habits which I kept for a few weeks after the plan.
-Surprisingly, I was no longer dealing with the same emotional stress because I had the freedom to “break my diet”.
-Despite winning my freedom, I was still eating almost the same was as during my diet, but it was way easier because I had the choice not to do so.
+By the time the diet was completed, I’d already built strong eating habits which I kept for a few weeks after the plan.
+Surprisingly, I was no longer dealing with the same emotional stress because I had the freedom to “break” my diet.
+Despite having won my freedom, I was still eating almost the same way as during my diet.
+However, it was way easier because I had the option not to.

-I trained using the HIT style for almost a year.
-I was doing most of Dorian’s main routines in which included, of course, all principles of HIT: training to absolute muscle failure; pre-exhaustion; drop sets; forced sets; rest pause.
-Unfortunately, I didn’t gain much of anything, which is probably not a surprise to many of you.
-At that time, however, I believed that getting huge was actually possible to achieve naturally.
-I had absolutely no idea that drugs are such large part of bodybuilding and everybody with respectable muscle is using muscle elixirs.
-I knew some people in the gym were definitely juicing because they would talk about it, but I hoped that naturals owned higher share of the muscle market.
+Unfortunately, I didn’t gain much of anything despite my efforts.
+At the time, I believed that it is possible to get really big naturally.
+I had absolutely no idea that drugs are such a large part of bodybuilding.
+I knew that some people in the gym were definitely juicing because they were talking about it, but I hoped that naturals own a higher share of the elite muscle market.
 I was wrong.

-I don’t believe Dorian’s HIT offers any kind of advantages over standard volume training when it comes to building muscle whether you are natural or enhanced.
-HIT training is like one of those things that sound amazing on paper, but for some reason do not deliver as expected, despite being extremely hard on the nervous system.
+I don’t believe that Dorian’s HIT offers advantages over standard volume training when it comes to building muscle.
+HIT training is like one of those things that sound amazing on paper, but for some reason do not deliver as expected.

-The truly important things that make bodybuilders look the way they do are: genetics, drugs, diet and finally training.
+The factors that make bodybuilders look like they do are genetics, drugs, diet and training.